sa-piramide-nuova.jpg

 Our activities at Sa Piramide

 The former Sa Piramide landfill site was declared obsolete in 1992 at the end of its operation.
 Safety measures included covering it with HDPE sheeting, filling it with soil and vegetation, regulating rainwater, collecting leachate in a storage tank and discharging it to the water treatment plant at the adjacent factory.
-Following some problems with the surface insulation, Eni's environmental company prepared and presented a remediation project with permanent safety measures in 2001, in agreement with the Sardinia Region.
+Following some problems with the surface insulation, Eni's environmental company, in agreement with the Sardinia Region, prepared and presented a remediation project with permanent safety measures in 2001.
 Work began in 2004 and was completed in 2009.
-Eni Rewind currently manages the post-operational phase with maintenance and monitoring.
+Eni Rewind currently manages the post-operational phase, with a 30-year duration, with maintenance and monitoring.